codingconcepts/architecture-simplification/004_unecessary_caching_tier/cache_coherence/steps.md

 * Adding a cache ruins your ACID compliance
 * Having a db and a cache introduces the dual write problem
-* This demo showed the happy path; any comms issues to db or cache will also result in cache incoherence
+* Any comms issues to db or cache could result in cache incoherence
 * Having just a db means there's no dual write problem
-* Having a value in the database that's higher than we're expecting, is OK, that just means there's more recent data than we're aware of

 ### Teardown